joesan/joesan-me/content/post/engineering/lamport-logical-clock-1.md

 event and could be compared against another value.
 So in this case, let us assume that we just have a simple integer counter for our Nodes and this counter will be incremented for every event that happens (be it NE, SE or RE), but how it is incremented depends on the following conditions:

-For any NE, the counter will be incremented and the new Event will have the incremented counter value
+For any NE, the counter will be incremented and, the new Event will have the incremented counter value

 For any SE or RE, the following has to happen:

 1. The sender Node need to send the Event with the current counter value that the Event which is being sent has
 2. The receiver Node, upon reception of the message, should then check for the counter value and should make sure it satisfies the following conditions:
-   2.1 The time of reception should be greater that the time of send 2.2 The receiver node should check against it's very own logical counter, and use the formula below to update the counter value in the newly received message new counter value = max(receive event counter++, local counter)
+   - The time of reception should be greater that the time of send
+   - The receiver node should check against it's very own logical counter, and use the formula below to update the counter value in the newly received message new counter value = max(receive event counter++, local counter)

 So what happens at 2.2 is that as soon as a Node receives an Event, it immediately increments the counter value which is in the event and then